SAIH First Cohort of TRG and ECBG Grantees.

-Targeted Research Funding partners with community-based organizations to support pilot studies, which may use qualitative methods and/or mixed-method research approaches to
+Our first cohort of Targeted Research Grantees are community-based organizations researching pilot studies, utilizing qualitative methods and/or mixed-method research approaches to

 examine the extent to which key actors within the medical, social, and public health systems are ready, willing, and